-HIS MAJESTY THE KING IN RIGHT OF CANADA, as BETWEEN:

-Infrastructure and Communities ("Canada")

-THE CITY OF CORNER BROOK continued or incorporated pursuant to the [CITY OF CORNER BROOK ACT, R.S.N.L.
-1990 individually referred to as a "Party" and collectively referred to as the "Parties".
+BETWEEN: HIS MAJESTY THE KING IN RIGHT OF CANADA , as represented by the Minister of Infrastructure and Communities, hereinafter referred to as the Minister of Intergovernmental Affairs, Infrastructure and Communities ("Canada") AND THE CITY OF CORNER BROOK continued or incorporated pursuant to the [CITY OF CORNER BROOK ACT, R.S.N.L.
+1990 (the "Recipient"), individually referred to as a "Party" and collectively referred to as the "Parties".